cloudfoundry/docs-dev-guide/services/user-provided.html.md

 ## <a id='cups-example'></a> Example: Creating a Service and Binding it to an Application ##

 Suppose we want to create and bind an instance of a publish-subscribe messaging service to an app called test-msg-app.
-Our Cloud Foundry username is `janclouduser`, and the service is called `pubsub.rb`.
+Our Cloud Foundry username is `janclouduser`, and we know the URL and port for the service.

-1. We begin with the `cf create-user-provided-service command`, using its alias, `cups`.
+1. We begin with the `cf create-user-provided-service command` in interactive mode, using its alias, `cups`.

 	<pre class="terminal">
 	$ cf cups test-pubsub-01 -p "host, port, binary, username, password"

 	host> pubsub01.<%=vars.app_domain%>

 	port> 1234

-		binary> pubsub.rb
+	url> pubsub-example.com

 	username> pubsubuser

 	password> p@$$w0rd
 	Creating user provided service test-pubsub-01 in org janclouduser-org / space development as janclouduser@<%=vars.app_domain%>...
 	OK
 	</pre>

-1. When we list available services, we see the new service.
+1. When we list available services, we see that the new service is not yet bound to any apps.

 	<pre class="terminal">
 	$ cf services
 	Getting services in org janclouduser-org / space development as janclouduser@<%=vars.app_domain%>...
 	OK

 	name               service         plan    bound apps
 	test-pubsub-01     user-provided
 	</pre>

 1. Now we bind the service to our app.

 	<pre class="terminal">
-	cf bind-service test-msg-app test-pubsub-01
+	$ cf bind-service test-msg-app test-pubsub-01
 	Binding service test-pubsub-01 to app test-msg-app in org janclouduser-org / space development as janclouduser@<%=vars.app_domain%>...
 	OK
 	TIP: Use 'cf push' to ensure your env variable changes take effect